 Come along and find out if you were 'Born to Run' your own company!

 Build a community around your startup - Create a fan-base that want to pay/subscribe to your service/product

-Imagine having a herd of Little Monsters, Beleibers and Directioners that loved your company and everything it stood for!
+Imagine having a tribe of Little Monsters, Beleibers and Directioners that loved your company and everything it stands for!
 With the right use of social media, emails and blogs you could develop your own community to follow, support and buy anything that your company comes out with (have you heard of Apple?!)!